LamininSolutions/mfsql-connector/source/getting-started/installation-and-upgrade---from-release-4.3.9.48-(release-4)/installing-the-context-menu/index.rst

 The default installation set 'All internal users' as the user group.
 This must be reset to a usergroup or users of your choice.

-.. container:: confluence-information-macro confluence-information-macro-warning

-   .. container:: confluence-information-macro-body

 The 'All internal users' or 'All internal and external users' user groups are not a valid selection as a usergroup for the context menu access.

 Update M-Files client settings
 ------------------------------

 #.
 Log into M-Files to get access to the context menu.
 #.
 Validate that the following action menu is available in the task
    bar:

 Context Menu
 ------------

 When testing the MFSQL Connector Context after initial installation the following should be displayed:

 Configuration
 -------------